chetanmeh/meta64/readme.md

 * Admin feature to insert entire book "War and Peace", for quickly creating test data for exploring all the features, and especially 'search'.
 * Smart dynamic image sizing.
 Images are sized to look best on your device regardless of screen size or orientation.
+* Soft "Branding".
+Can rebrand portal by a properties properties file entry.
 * For future planned features see file: **/docs/bugs-and-todos.md**

 ## Technology Stack and APIs